 After 20 years and $20 million spent investigating the Isabella Gardner Museum heist, there’s never been a single arrest, and “The Gardner Heist” remains one of the nation’s most extraordinary unsolved mysteries.

-Like a scene from a Hollywood movie, two men, dressed as Boston police officers buzz the museum’s service entrance and tells the desk guard that they were responding to a report of a disturbance and needed to investigate.
+Like a scene from a Hollywood movie, two men, dressed as Boston police officers, buzz the museum’s service entrance and tell the desk guard they were responding to a report of a disturbance and needed to investigate.
 The young, inexperienced guard, going against company protocol buzzed them in at 1:24 a.m.

 At that moment, the “perfect crime” began to take place.